eftieell/intro_programming_2/src/chapters/functions/functions_chapter.md

 - The purpose of functions
 - How to define and call functions
-- Functions that take parameters (input to the function)
+- Functions that take arguments (input to the function)
-- Functions that return values
+- Functions that return values (output from the function)
 - Keyword arguments
-- Default parameter values
+- Default argument values